OleMartinChristensen/MATS-planningtool/README.md

 # MATS-planningtool
 Mission planning tool for the MATS satellite

-Operational_Planning_Tool requires at least Python 3.7.3 and these packages:
+OPT (Operational_Planning_Tool) requires at least Python 3.7.3 and these packages:

     ephem = Version: >= 3.7.6.0
     matplotlib = Version: >= 3.1.0
     scipy = Version: >= 1.3.0
     lxml = Version: >= 4.3.3
     astroquery, Version: >= 0.3.9, astropy
-    skyfield, Version: >= 1.10, pypi
+    skyfield, Version: = 1.10, pypi
 	astropy, Version >= 3.2.1, astropy

 It is recommended to install these packages in a conda environment using conda and to use "Spyder" as an scientific environment.